-“Your aura has been changing since I got here, but its very different today,” she began slowly, her gaze still lowered.
+“Your aura has been changing since I got here, but it’s very different today,” she began slowly, her gaze still lowered.
 “When I got here, your aura was yellow and brown, kind of like mustard.
-It was dull and shifty, like you were dealing with negative stuff and weren’t sure about some things.
-It was mostly the yellow, but when you came home from being Frankie’s second, the brown would be bigger.
+It was dull and shifty like you were dealing with negative stuff and weren’t sure about some things.
+It was mostly yellow, but when you came home from being Frankie’s second, the brown would be bigger.
 I’d stay up talking to you just to watch it go away little by little…”

 The angel remained silent by her side, allowing her to continue with her analysis.